pranavlathigara/awesome-iOS-Library-Curator/README.md

 As you can tell from my profile, I "STAR" more projects than prety much anyone else.
 This document is an attempt to break down ech and every one of these!
 Feel free to contribute!
 Note that I primarily use Obj-C and this list clearly reflects that.
 I will make a seperate list for Swift projects

 #### Note: Please also see these other fantastic lists!
 [AwseomeUI](https://github.com/cjwirth/awesome-ios-ui) and [Awesome_iOS](https://github.com/vsouza/awesome-ios) .
-Please know this was not meant to discredit those lists.
-This list is just my own expanded version of those, with my own 2 cents on each library.
-It was created to help me remember what I have seen on Github - there is an incredible open source community out there that could really save you tons of time
+Also, a huge thanks to Cocoapods and CocoaControls.
+I wouldn't be the dev I am today without those sites.
+Please also know this was not meant to discredit any other lists.
+This list is just my own expanded version of those, so that I can put my own 2 cents on each library.
+It was created to help me remember what I have seen on Github - there is an incredible open source community out there that could really save you tons of time if you use it right!
+Some projects are definitely more useful than others

+This guide was created using **Prose**, which utilizes Markdown

 ## **iOS List**